chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Relay and mining policies for large inscriptions can vary, affecting inclusion and propagation.

-## Chapter 6: Corporate Bitcoin Treasuries
+## Section 6: Corporate Bitcoin Treasuries

 ### The Corporate Treasury Trend